Image: nadezhda1906 / stock.adobe.com

 In April 2018, Governor Larry Hogan signed legislation that directed the state to seek federal funding for a reinsurance program, designed to reduce premiums in Maryland’s market starting in 2019.
 The bill directed the state to submit a 1332 waiver proposal to CMS, seeking federal pass-through funding to supplement state funding for the reinsurance program.

-According to the waiver proposal, premiums in Maryland were expected to be 30 percent lower in 2019 with the reinsurance program in place than they would have been without it, and enrollment in individual market plans was projected to be 5.8 percent higher (because coverage would become more affordable for people who don’t get premium subsidies).
+According to the waiver proposal, premiums in Maryland were expected to be 30% lower in 2019 with the reinsurance program in place than they would have been without it, and enrollment in individual market plans was projected to be 5.8% higher (because coverage would become more affordable for people who don’t get premium subsidies).

 Maryland’s reinsurance program has clearly been even more successful than anticipated.
 One factor that may have been important: Maryland spent $1 million to advertise the lower premiums that stemmed from the reinsurance program; if people hadn’t been aware of the reduction in premiums, enrollment gains might not have been as significant.

-Alaska, Minnesota, and Oregon were already receiving pass-through funding for reinsurance in 2018 (Maryland was one of several states that implemented similar programs for 2019), and the effect on premiums has been significant.
-The idea is that the reinsurance program reduces premiums for everyone, which results in smaller premium subsidies, since the subsidies don’t have to be as large in order to keep premiums affordable.
+A reinsurance program reduces premiums for full-price plans.
+This results in smaller premium subsidies, since the subsidies don’t have to be as large in order to keep premiums affordable.
 The 1332 waiver allows the state to receive the federal funding that would otherwise have been spent on larger premium subsidies, and use it instead to fund the reinsurance program (ie, the savings pass through to the state, which is why it’s called pass-through funding).

 The state estimated that the reinsurance program would cost $462 million in 2019, which was the highest-cost reinsurance program in the country as of 2019.
-Funding for the reinsurance program was expected to come from federal pass-through funding, along with a 2.75 percent tax on insurers that was assessed in 2019.
+Funding for the reinsurance program was expected to come from federal pass-through funding, along with a 2.75% tax on insurers that was assessed in 2019.
 But it now appears that the federal pass-through funding will cover the total cost, and the state won’t need to use the assessment funding.
 In 2019, Maryland received $347 million in pass-through funding from the federal government.
 And in 2020, the state received $447 million.
+For 2021, the state received almost $475 million, which included additional funding due to the American Rescue Plan.

-The 2.75 percent fee was authorized by SB387/HB1782, and applies to insurers in all state-regulated markets (ie, not just the individual market), including Medicaid managed care insurers, and the revenue generated was expected to be used to cover the state’s portion of the funding for the reinsurance program (the fee does not apply to federally-regulated plans, including Medicare and self-insured plans regulated under ERISA).
-It’s not clear how the money will be used if it’s not needed to cover reinsurance costs.
+The 2.75% fee was authorized by SB387/HB1782, and applies to insurers in all state-regulated markets (ie, not just the individual market), including Medicaid managed care insurers, and the revenue generated was expected to be used to cover the state’s portion of the funding for the reinsurance program (the fee does not apply to federally-regulated plans, including Medicare and self-insured plans regulated under ERISA).
+As noted above, the state opted to divert some of its reinsurance funding to the new pilot program that helps to make coverage more affordable for young adults in 2022 and 2023.

 Throughout 2017, the Maryland Standardized Benefit Design Work Group met nine times, considering whether and how the Maryland exchange should implement standardized benefit designs.
-Some other states require standardized plan designs (Covered California only allows standardized plans), and HealthCare.gov allowed insurers to offer standardized plans in 2017 and 2018, but has abandoned that practice for 2019.
+Some other states require standardized plan designs (Covered California only allows standardized plans), and HealthCare.gov has them once again as of 2023, after previously offering them in 2017 and 2018.

 The working group recommended that bronze, silver, and gold plans in the individual market should be standardized, and this recommendation was included in the state’s draft letter to insurers regarding 2019 coverage, published in December 2017.
 But the final letter to issuers, published in January 2018, noted that the standardized benefit design issue had been deferred for the time being.

 The letter clarified that the exchange board might revisit the issue at the later date, and might call on the working group to reconvene, and this was reiterated in late 2018, in Maryland Health Connection’s proposed plan certification standards for 2020.
-But the January 2019 exchange board meeting confirmed that the possibility of requiring standardized plans has been postponed until at least 2021.
+But the January 2019 exchange board meeting confirmed that the possibility of requiring standardized plans had been postponed until at least 2021.
+And the issue did not appear to come up at any of the 2021 board meetings.

 When Maryland Health Connection opened its doors in October 2013, things didn’t go well… to put it mildly.
 The initial rollout of the exchange was a disaster, and Maryland Health Connection ended up scrapping their initial platform and starting over for round two with technology purchased from Connecticut’s exchange.
 But they had paid Noridian Healthcare Solutions about $73 million to build the website the first time around (other contractors were also paid – the total cost was around $118 million).